apache/daffodil-site/site/best-practices/dfdl-best-practices.md

 # Introduction

-> **NOTE:** This other page: XPath Expressions and Namespaces should be integrated into this
-> overall style guide.

 This page is a collection of notes on how to create DFDL schemas to obtain some real benefits:
 - Minmizes XML and XSD namespace complexity
 - Provides composition properties so DFDL schemas can be reused as libraries in larger schemas